-Joy, UoN computer science alumna, works at the University of Nottingham.
-Find out about her research, the prestigious award she has won and her role in encouraging more women into science.
+Joy, UoN computer science alumna, works at the university.
+Find out about her research and her role promoting science to women.

 Robyn Critcher, Senior Data and Analytics Consultant

 UoN computer science alumna, Robyn works for EY.
-Find out about her role and how she uses the skills learned during her course in her work.
+Find out about her role and the skills learned during her course in her work.

 UoN alumnus, Hassan who works at an investment bank offers advice to students thinking about their future.

-UoN alumnus, Giorgio talks about the value of extracurricular activities and the impact on his career.
+UoN alumnus, Giorgio talks about the value of extracurricular activities at Nottingham and the impact on his career.

 What further study options have graduates gone onto?

 Each year between about 10% of University of Nottingham computer science graduates choose to continue with their studies onto a taught masters or PhD qualification.

 Further study options at this level have included